infinitiessoft/skyport/README.md

 ### Profile

-To add or configure a Profile on Skyport, use the Skyport Administrator GUI.
+To add or configure a profile on Skyport, use the Skyport Administrator GUI.

-  1. To create a Profile, click the **Add** button.
+  1. To create a profile, click the **Add** button.
   2. You now need to configure the specific fields for the Cloud Services Profile you are creating through the Configuration dialog.
    ![Alt text](https://github.com/infinitiessoft/skyport/blob/master/image/configuration_dialog.png "Configuration Dialog")
-    * `Id`:Enter the identifier of the profile to access **(Optional)**.
-If Id field is left blank the Profile is assigned an automatically generated Id by Skyport.
+    * `ID`:Enter the identifier of the profile to access **(Optional)**.
+If the ID field is left blank, Skyport will automatically generate an ID to be assigned to the Profile.
     * `Name`:Enter some text to help identify the profile **(Required)**.
 It can be any valid name that you choose.
     * `Provider Class`:Select the Cloud Services driver for this profile **(Required)**.
     * `Provider`:Select the Cloud Service Provider you want to connect to **(Required)**.
     * `Endpoint`:Enter the URL at which the Cloud Services API is sitting **(Required)**.
-    * `Account`:Enter the account/tenant Id to which your API keys are tied **(Required)**.
+    * `Account`:Enter the account/tenant ID to which your API keys are tied **(Required)**.
-    * `RegionId`:Enter the id for the region you are working against **(Required)**.
+    * `RegionId`:Enter the ID for the region you are working against **(Required)**.
     * `AccessPublic`:Enter the public part of your API keys or username **(Required)**.
     * `AccessPrivate`:Enter the private part of your API keys or password **(Required)**.

   3. To enable cache to reduce the response time of the API, select the **Cache** check box to enable caching.
-  4. To enable timeout mechanism of the API , select the **Timeout** check box to enable Timeout mechanism.
+  4. To enable the timeout mechanism of the API , select the **Timeout** check box to enable the timeout mechanism.
   5. To verify the profile using the parameter you have entered, click the **Test** button.
-If the connection could be made successfully, you will be notified with a *Connection Successfully!* dialog.
+If the connection could be made successfully, you will be notified with a *Connection Successful!* dialog.
-  6. You can configure a number of options for a specific Profile by using the **Advance** button.
+  6. You can configure a number of options for a specific profile by using the **Advance** button.
-  ![Alt text](https://github.com/infinitiessoft/skyport/blob/master/image/advance_dialog.png "Advance Dialog") Each profile holds three threadpools for segregating application resources between different types of task - short-term, medium-term and long-term.
-You can configure those threadpools in the top of the Advance dialog:
+  ![Alt text](https://github.com/infinitiessoft/skyport/blob/master/image/advance_dialog.png "Advance Dialog") Each profile holds three thread pools for segregating application resources between different types of task - short-term, medium-term and long-term.
+You can configure these thread pools on the top of the Advance dialog:

    * `Core size`:The number of threads to keep in the pool, even if they are idle.
    * `Max size`:The maximum number of threads to allow in the pool.
    * `Queue capacity`:The maximum work queue size of the thread pool.

-   By clicking on the function name within the tree view in the left-side panel, the right side of the Advance dialog will load the function settings and allows you to modify these setting.
+   By clicking on the function name within the tree view in the left-side panel, the right side of the Advance dialog will load the function settings and allow you to modify these settings.

-   * `ThreadPool`:The threadPool on which the function is assigned to.
+   * `ThreadPool`:The thread pool on which the function is assigned to.
-   * `Delay`:A fixed period between the end of the last invocation and the start of the next(Caching only).
+   * `Delay`:A fixed period between the end of the last invocation and the start of the next (caching only).
-   * `Timeout`:The maximum time to wait for function execution completely(Timeout only).
+   * `Timeout`:The maximum time to wait for function execution (timeout only).

-  7. Click **OK** to save the Profile.
+  7. Click **OK** to save the profile.

 ### Security

 #### Disabling Authentication

-Skyport normally enforce *noauth* authentication strategy.
+Skyport normally enforce the *noauth* authentication strategy.
 The *noauth* strategy still performs authentication, but does not validate any credentials.
 It provides administrative credentials only if 'admin' is specified as the username.
 This is configured in the *config/nova.conf* file:

 ```config/nova.conf